Skitsouprenup/shopper-app-mern-stack/README.md

 # shopper-app-mern-stack
 A full stack(MERN) e-commerce website that I created.
 This website is responsive and mobile-ready.

-This website is deployed in this link: [Shopper App](https://iridescent-gaufre-ffa5d1.netlify.app/)

 **Note:** The deployed website has limitations because my backend codebase is hosted in free tier in render.
 Example of limitations is http cookie.
 Login and registration are disabled due to http cookies not working on "on.render" domain provided by render.
 It's better to test this project in development environment.
 Read more [here](https://render.com/docs/free) to see other limitations.